andrewtong0/twitchOnline/README.md

   * Used as a reference for creating commmands in Slack
 * Discord background task example
   * Reference for running background tasks rather than awaiting user commands
+* How To Index and Slice Strings in Python 3, Lisa Tagliaferri, September 28, 2016
+  * Used to parse Twitch response data for streamer names to locate stream titles